trek-view/basecamp/_posts/2021-08-13-turn-360-photos-into-360-video.md

 Looking at the metadata of the video I just created using exiftool:

 ```
-$ exiftool -X demo-video-no-meta.mp4 > demo-video-no-meta-metadata.txt
+$ exiftool -X demo-video-no-meta.mp4 > demo-video-no-meta-metadata.xml
 ```

-Gives a .txt file with the contents:
+Gives a .xml file with the contents:

 ```
 <?xml version='1.0' encoding='UTF-8'?>